 Absolutely!
 We’d love to get you on board in whichever level is the best fit for you.
 Joining as a basic member allows you to get the feel for the organization and learn more about what we do.
-You can always upgrade your membership to advanced – simply contact your membership chairman and indication your desire to upgrade.
+You can always upgrade your membership to advanced – simply contact your membership chairman and indicate your desire to upgrade.

 5) Can I still help with recoveries that are run through other groups?

 We love to see our members involved in all aspects of our community.
 While we do not restrict our members from helping with other recoveries, we do remind them that the training they have received has been specifically tailored to our recovery needs and standards.
 Other groups may have different approaches and requirements that need to be followed on their activities.
 Specific skills may cross over, but please keep in mind, Colorado 4×4 Rescue and Recovery has no responsibility for recoveries that we did not manage, regardless of whether or not members of our organization were participants.

 6) Can I represent Colorado 4×4 Rescue and Recovery on recoveries run by other groups and organizations?
 How about to someone broken down of the side of a public highway?

 Again we love to see our members assisting the community and getting involved with multiple organizations, clubs, and groups.
 However, it should be noted that under no circumstance should a member use his or her position or status as a member of Colorado 4×4 Rescue and Recovery to convince someone to let them assist in a recovery which Colorado 4×4 Rescue and Recovery is not managing.
 Nor should a member position themselves as representing Colorado 4×4 Rescue and Recovery on any activity being managed by another group or individual.

 7) Do we get discounts from suppliers for parts and equipment?